-xi.
-Protect the intrinsic character and beauty of the countryside; and Recognise the intrinsic character and beauty of the countryside; and xii.
-Not give rise to other impacts that would adversely affect the use and enjoyment of the countryside by others; and xiii.
+- xi.
+Recognise the intrinsic character and beauty of the countryside; and - xii.
+Not give rise to other impacts that would adversely affect the use and enjoyment of the countryside by others; and - xiii.
 Not give rise to other impacts that would have a significant adverse effect on the environment, biodiversity or designated Natura 2000 sites.
-[MM11]